Project deep-dive

 The hybrid PCB method breaks that loop entirely.
 You 3D print a substrate with grooved channels for traces and holes for component pads.
 Copper wire lays into the channels as traces; copper eyelets connect the layers.
 Solder your components as you normally would.
 The result is a functional board produced at home in a couple of hours — no chemicals, no etching, no MOQ.

-kicad2print handles the conversion step: it reads your .kicad_pcb file and produces a print-ready STL or 3MF substrate model, plus a self-contained interactive HTML 3D preview so you can inspect the board before slicing.
-It also ships an MCP server that lets Claude Desktop read and make targeted edits to KiCad projects — swap a footprint, check the BOM, run DRC — without leaving the chat window.
+kicad2print handles the conversion step: it reads your .kicad_pcb file and produces a print-ready STL or 3MF substrate model, plus a self-contained unified build guide — a tabbed HTML file with assembly steps, an interactive continuity test (pick a net, probe dots pulse on every connected pad), and an embedded 3D preview.
+No server, no internet, open it in any browser.
+It also ships an MCP server that lets Claude Desktop read and make targeted edits to KiCad projects — swap a footprint, check the BOM, run DRC, verify trace clearance — without leaving the chat window.

 A personal project born from wanting to build electronics faster than fab houses allow.